Header Ads Widget

 • Daily 5–10 minutes of stretching or yoga

-3. Make movement part of your day.
+Make it part of your lifestyle:

-• Take the stairs instead of the elevator.
+• Take the stairs instead of the elevators

-• Park farther from entrances.
+• Park farther from entrances

-• Stretch during TV breaks.
+• Do light stretches during TV breaks

 2. Does exercise after 40 really help with weight loss?